dpgitaccount/Project-Customer-Segmentation-Analysis-with-Power-BI/README.md

 Export and Share:-
 Power BI allows exporting the report as a PDF or publishing to Power BI Service for online access.

-⇒Dashboard Presentation of this Priject-
+⇒Dashboard Presentation of this Project-

 ![Screenshot (301)](https://github.com/user-attachments/assets/08ce5083-f0da-4c5e-9c9b-5ee0060fd388)